wso2/docs-mi/en/docs/reference/connectors/amazonlambda-connector/amazonlambda-connector-example.md

 ## Deployment

-Follow these steps to deploy the exported CApp in the integration runtime.
+Follow these steps to deploy the exported Carbon Application (CApp) in the integration runtime.
+For more info on deploying artifacts, refer to the [Deploying Artifacts]({{base_path}}/develop/deploy-artifacts.md).

 **Deploying on Micro Integrator**

 You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.
 Micro Integrator will be started and the composite application will be deployed.

-You can further refer the application deployed through the CLI tool.
+You can further refer to the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-micli).

 ??? note "Click here for instructions on deploying on WSO2 Enterprise Integrator 6"
     1. You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.